sesamyab/wordpress-sesamy/src/README.txt

 * Access levels to posts based on both single-purchase and Sesamy passes.
 * Set a custom price and/or pass per article
 * Ability to configure protection level based on how secure your content is
+* Ability to bulk edit paywall settings when bulk editing posts in WordPress Admin

 Please note that using this plugin requires an account with Sesamy (sesamy.com).